^

 Differential diagnosis

-Differential diagnosis of autoimmune lymphoproliferative syndrome is performed with the following diseases:
+Differential diagnosis of autoimmune lymphoproliferative syndrome is carried out with the following diseases:

 • Infectious diseases (viral infections, tuberculosis, leishmaniasis, etc.)